cjbassi/vim-anywhere/README.md

 # vim-anywhere

-Edit text for any application in Vim or Neovim and have it pasted into the application when you close the buffer.
+Edit text for any application in Vim, Neovim, or Gvim and have it pasted into the application when you close the buffer.

 ## Installation

 ### Manual

 Requires xclip and xdotool.
-Install these from your distro's package manager.
+You should install these from your distro's package manager.

 Then run the following:
 ```